PankajShegokar/LearningApacheSpark/docs/sources/regression.rst.txt

 Demo
 ----

-* The Jupyter notebook can be download from `LinearRegression <_static/LinearRegression.ipynb>`_ which was implemented without using Pipeline.
+* The Jupyter notebook can be download from `Linear Regression <_static/LinearRegression.ipynb>`_ which was implemented without using Pipeline.

-* The Jupyter notebook can be download from `LinearRegression <_static/LinearRegressionWpipeline.ipynb>`_ which was implemented with using Pipeline.
+* The Jupyter notebook can be download from `Linear Regression with Pipeline <_static/LinearRegressionWpipeline.ipynb>`_ which was implemented with using Pipeline.

 * I will only present the code with pipeline style in the following.

+* For more details about the parameters, please visit `Linear Regression API`_ .

 1. Set up spark context and SparkSession